Kenneth Copeland: Victory Channel

-Facilities and aircraft
+Facilities

 Kenneth Copeland Ministries is located in Fort Worth, Texas, on a 33 acre property that was once Marine Corps Air Station Eagle Mountain Lake (MCAS Eagle Mountain Lake), a United States Marine Corps air base, valued in 2008 at $554,160 by Tarrant Appraisal District.
 The site includes the Eagle Mountain International Church, television and radio production facilities, warehouse and distribution facilities, residences for the Copeland family, and Kenneth Copeland Airport.
-As of 2024, Federal Aviation Administration (FAA) records indicated that no aircraft were based at the airport and that it had a single usable runway; that same year, KCM told the Fort Worth Star-Telegram that it was raising money to resurface the second runway so it could be used again.
-It was using the former Marine Corps hospital building as a medical clinic for church members.
 In 2008, approximately 500 people were employed by KCM.
 Copeland's son John Copeland was the ministry's chief operating officer until his divorce from Marty Copeland in 2018.
 He remains a consultant to the ministry.

+Mike Huckabee rented KCM's facilities for a fundraiser, an action that was criticized by the Trinity Foundation.
+As a result of the Huckabee appearances, KCM was one of six ministries investigated in the United States Senate inquiry into the tax-exempt status of religious organizations.
+KCM was one of four that did not co-operate or volunteer to make reforms.
+The investigation did not conclude the Copelands had done anything wrong.

+Aviation

 KCM owns several business jets, including a 1998 Cessna 550 Citation Bravo, which it received from a donor in October 2007 and is used for domestic flights, and a 2005 Cessna 750 Citation X, which it uses for international flights.
 In 2018, KCM acquired a Gulfstream V that was formerly owned by Tyler Perry, and was restoring a 1962 Beech H-18 Twin, which the ministry plans to use for disaster relief efforts.